 Can I audit or sit in?

 In general we are very open to sitting-in guests if you are a member of the Stanford community (registered student, staff, and/or faculty).
-Out of courtesy, we would appreciate that you first email us or talk to the instructor after the first class you attend.
-If the class is too full and we're running out of space, we would ask that you please allow registered students to attend.
+Out of courtesy, we would appreciate that you first email us or talk to the instructor to be added to the class on Canvas.

 Is there a textbook for this course?